tomhodgins/bootstrings/README.md

 #### Developers and Site Owners: Add Bootstrings to your Bootstrap-powered website for every visitor

 At the heart of Bootstrings is a simple set of JavaScript rules that interpret any query strings you add to the URL when the page loads.
-If you add this to your site, you will be able to make use of these query strings in links that all visitors cna access, even if they don't have the Bootstring extension installed (and in all browsers, not just Chrome).
+If you add this to your site, you will be able to make use of these query strings in links that all visitors can access, even if they don't have the Bootstring extension installed (and in all browsers, not just Chrome).

 ## How to Install Bootstrings